 If you just have a head cold and are feeling a little run-down and clogged up, you may still feel motivated enough to work as long as you can do it from the comfort of your home.
 Not having to make the commute to work and having the option to stay in your trackpants with an endless stream of tea may be all you need to get through the day without having to take it off entirely.

 Workplaces that encourage you to work from home if you’re unwell also help everyone to stay healthy in the long run, as those who are sick won’t be there to generously spread their germs around.

 Working from home doesn’t have to literally mean from your house.
 Thanks to mobile broadband and free Wi-Fi services in certain locations, if you aren’t bound to your workspace, you have the opportunity to work from anywhere convenient or pleasant for you.

-Obviously, this isn’t going to be an option during the coronavirus lockdowns, but it is something to consider ongoing.
+Obviously, this isn’t going to be an option during the coronavirus lockdowns, but is something to consider ongoing.

 If you find yourself feeling uninspired, you can take your laptop along to a park or cafe.
 It might just be the change of scenery you need to really knuckle down and get things done.

 It also allows you the freedom to travel without having to take leave.
 If you want to go interstate to visit family, for instance, you can still work during the day as usual and spend your nights and weekends with loved ones, making it easier to maintain a healthy work-life balance.
 With many airlines now also offering Wi-Fi onboard, you might not even have to take leave for the travel time itself.